Heb48/uomsf-design-system/.github/ISSUE_TEMPLATE/propose-a-new-component.md

 > Give a brief description of the style, component or pattern you want to propose.

 ## Why
-> Explain why you think this should be added to the NSW design system.
+> Explain why you think this should be added to the UOM Education Cloud Design System.
 >
 > - What evidence do you have that it's needed by multiple services across government?
 > - What evidence do you have that it meets the needs of the users of those services?